adamcharnock/lightbus/README.md

 # Design Document

+*Warren - Filling the gap between monolithic and microservice*

 Warren will be a new message queue for Python 3, backed by AMQP.
 The emphasis is on providing conceptually simple communication between multiple applications/processes.